rails/rails/guides/source/testing.md

 --------------

 Like everything else in your Rails application, you can test your routes.
-Route tests reside in `test/controllers/` or are part of controller tests.
+Route tests are stored in `test/controllers/` or are part of controller tests.
 If your application has complex routes, Rails provides a number of useful helpers to test them.

 For more information on routing assertions available in Rails, see the API